CGJennings/se3docs/docs/dm-res-classmap.md

 #### Component name

 A component entry consists of a name, a class or script file, and optionally an icon image resource and/or game code.
-If the component name begins with `@`, then the actual name is looked up using the rest of the name using `Language.string(name)`.
+If the component name begins with `@`, then the actual name is looked up using the rest of the name using [`Language.string(name)`](assets/javadoc/resources/Language.html#string).

 #### Class or script

 Each component *must* declare a class or script file that can be used to create a new editor for the component type.
 The following forms can be used:

 **Fully qualified class name**
 New instances of the component will be created by invoking this class’s no-argument constructor.
-The class must be a subclass of `GameComponent`.
+The class must a [GameComponent](assets/javadoc/ca/cgjennings/apps/arkham/component/GameComponent.html) instance.
 An editor for the new component is then created by calling its `createDefaultEditor()` method.
 As a convenience, if the class name does not specify a package it will default to `ca.cgjennings.apps.arkham.component`.

 **DIY component script**
 A script implementing the DIY component functions is listed using `diy:` followed by the resource path to the DIY script.
 A new DIY component will be created using the script, and a matching `DIYEditor` created for the component.